Q-dimi/return_tests/README.md

 return-tests tests if a functions return value matches a regular expression, data type and data value.

+# How it works

+An array of objects, each representing one function is passed to a testing function.
+The testing function accepts the object (function), runs a test on the function, and returns a value.
+The return value is then checked for correctness and errors are displayed.

+1. pass functions to testing function (return_tests.run)
+2. For each index, function_called.parameters is looped over.
+Each set of parameters spits back a return value.
+3. The return value is checked against unit.allowed_types.values, unit.allowed_values.values, unit.regex_set.values
+4. If there are any errors, they will display after execution

+See /examples for details

 # Getting Started

 To view all your errors across all the functions you are testing